 1. $|V(A)|=t$.

 2. $|E(A)| \geq \sigma t^{r-1}$.

 3. For all $V_0 \subset V(A), r \leq |V_0| \leq k$ we have $|E(A) \cap \binom{V_0}{r}| \leq |V_0|-r+1$. \end{lem}

-We sketch the approach in proving Theorems \ref{thm1}, \ref{thm2}, \ref{thm3} as follows (similar to the proof in \cite{P1,P2,P4}): Let $\alpha$ be the non-jumping numbers described in those theorems.
+We sketch the approach in proving Theorems \ref{thm1} and \ref{thm3} as follows (similar to the proof in \cite{P1,P2,P4}): Let $\alpha$ be the non-jumping number described in those theorems.
 Assuming that $\alpha$ is a jump, we will derive a contradiction by the following two steps.

-\emph{Step 1}: Construct an $r$-uniform graph (in Theorem \ref{thm1}, \ref{thm3}, $r=5$) with the Lagrangian close to but slightly smaller than $\frac{\alpha}{r!}$, then use Lemma \ref{lem3} to add an $r$-uniform graph with a large enough number of edges but spare enough (see properties 2 and 3 in Lemma \ref{lem3}) and obtain an $r$-uniform graph with the Lagrangian $\geq \frac{\alpha}{r!}+\varepsilon$ for some positive $\varepsilon$.
+\emph{Step 1}: Construct an $r$-uniform graph (in Theorems \ref{thm1}, \ref{thm3}, $r=5$) with the Lagrangian close to but slightly smaller than $\frac{\alpha}{r!}$, then use Lemma \ref{lem3} to add an $r$-uniform graph with a large enough number of edges but spare enough (see properties 2 and 3 in Lemma \ref{lem3}) and obtain an $r$-uniform graph with the Lagrangian $\geq \frac{\alpha}{r!}+\varepsilon$ for some positive $\varepsilon$.
 Then we ``blow up" this $r$-uniform graph to an new $r$-uniform graph, say $H$, with a large enough number of vertices and density $>\alpha + \frac{\varepsilon}{2}$ (see Remark \ref{rem1}).
 By Lemma \ref{lem2}, if $\alpha$ is a jump then $\alpha$ is a threshold for some finite family $\mathcal {F}$ of $r$-uniform graphs with Lagrangian $> \frac{\alpha}{r!}$.
 So $H$ must contain some member of $\mathcal {F}$ as a subgraph.

 \emph{Step 2}: We show that any subgraph of $H$ with the number of vertices no more than $\rm max \{|V(F)|,F \in \mathcal {F}\}$ has Lagrangian $ \leq \frac{\alpha}{r!}$ and derive a contradiction.